-I am a Cuban visual artist and I was professor of sculpture and ceramics at the ISA University of Arts of Cuba, the premier art school in Cuba, from 2002 to 2011.
-My development as artist, as well as my growth as a human being, has been influenced and configured decisively by the Cuba's social and political context.
+My development as artist, as well as my growth as a human being, has been influenced and configured decisively by the Cuba's social and political context, place where I was born and lived until few years ago.
 Given this context, the arts have been my avenue to express my own interests, approaches and arguments, allowing me to elucidate and apprehend the complexities of life in Cuba.
 My work is the result of the reaction to all the socio-political dilemmas that I have had to live and fight for.
 My work provides me a way to define the meaning of art in this unique environment.
 I conceive my works as detonating ideas, which are able to generate different meanings in different contexts, although I always try to leave hints that help connect a variety of interpretations with my initial intent.

 I have worked the ceramic sculpture in a broader contemporary art vision and I have tried to establish links with other techniques and artistic languages such as the sculpture, installation, performance and digital art.
 Starting from a continuum of experimentation, my approach is in the exploration of the relationship between objects and the viewing public.
 I've been using several references as the classic human torso and everyday objects.
 My most recent body of work is Sanitary Works.
 The primary focal point is the toilet bowl, used as a catalyst of the content.
 Sanitary furniture has a long history in modern art.
 In my project, the toilet acts as a reflection of the darkest aspect of humankind: private, shameful, hidden, scatological arena.
 This object is able to democratize human beings as its utility is not determined by the social status of the users.